Roma, Texas: Education

 Public education in the city of Roma is provided by the Roma Independent School District.
 Zoned campuses include Anna S. Canavan Elementary School for pre-kindergarten, in grades K–5, the western portion of the city is zoned to Florence J. Scott Elementary and the eastern portion is zoned to Roel and Celia Saenz Elementary School.
 A small area located near the eastern city limit line lies within the boundaries of Ynes B. Elementary School.
 Roma is served by both of the district's middle schools—Roma and Ramiro Barrera (grades 6–8), with a majority zoned to Roma Middle.
 Roma High School serves students in grades 9–12.

 Recreation and culture

 Spanish is frequently spoken in the community as of 2017.
 Molly Hennessy-Fiske of the Los Angeles Times stated that its Fourth of July celebration is "massive", and uses it to showcase its patriotic pro-American ethos.
 The community also celebrates Mexican Independence Day and a December caminata.
 According to Hennesy-Fiske, the "vibe is more Tejano than Mexican".

+The town is home to Grupo Duelo, a Mexican Norteño (regional mexican) norteño light band.

-Roma in popular culture
+In popular culture

 The town is the scene identified as the burial site of artifacts from the Library at Alexandria in Clive Cussler's novel Treasure.

 Filming for the 1952 film Viva Zapata!, scripted by John Steinbeck and directed by Elia Kazan, took place in Roma.
 The film and the city are recurring motifs in Larry McMurtry's 1972 novel All My Friends Are Going to Be Strangers, and the book's conclusion takes place in and around Roma.